 Some Private Health Funds offer rebates for hypnotherapy, however, so if we use hypnosis in our sessions, you may be able to obtain a rebate for this service.
 Please check with your health insurer or ask for details.

 I also offer discount rates for concession-card holders, pensioners, and those experiencing financial hardship.

 Rest assured, I am a fully qualified clinical hypnotherapist and sex and relationships counsellor.

-I studied Sexology at Curtin University and hold a Master of Science in Medicine specialising in Sexual Health Counselling at the University of Sydney, and I have completed Levels 1 and 2 Training in Gottman Method Couples Therapy.
+I studied Sexology at Curtin University and hold a Master of Science in Medicine specialising in Sexual Health Counselling from the University of Sydney, and I have completed Levels 1 and 2 Training in Gottman Method Couples Therapy.

-I trained at the Academy of Hypnotic Science, studied process-oriented hypnosis and depression under Michael D. Yapko, PhD, and hold a Certificate of Applied Psychotherapy (Human Givens) with Human Givens Australia.
+I trained at the Academy of Hypnotic Science, studied process-oriented hypnosis and treating depression under Michael D. Yapko, PhD, and hold a Certificate of Applied Psychotherapy (Human Givens) with Human Givens Australia.

-I am an accredited Clinical Member of the Australian Hypnotherapists Association (AHA), a Professional Clinical Member of the Australian Association of Clinical Hypnotherapists and Psychotherapists (AACHP), and a Society of Australian Sexologists (SAS) accredited Provisional Pscyhosexual Therapist.
+I am an accredited Clinical Member of the Australian Hypnotherapists Association (AHA), a Professional Clinical Member of the Australian Association of Clinical Hypnotherapists and Psychotherapists (AACHP), and a Society of Australian Sexologists (SAS) accredited Provisional Psychosexual Therapist.

 I am also a registered Clinical Supervisor with the AACHP and use the RISE UP Model of Professional Supervision.

 I abide by the codes of ethics and practice as set out by my professional organisations, maintain professional indemnity insurance and undergo regular professional supervision and professional development.

 "...I’m totally thrilled that Christine was able to solve my issue so quickly and easily.
 If I’d known it was so effective I would have done it years ago."